adammcarth/jtask/readme.md

 I'd love to here what you plan to use JTask for.
 [Let me know via twitter](https://twitter.com/adammcarth), or email your thoughts and ideas to [adam@adammcarthur.net](mailto:adam@adammcarthur.net).

 To contribute to the project, fork it, send a pull request and I'll review your changes.
-Check out the `todo.txt` list to see what still needs to be done.
+Check out the [enhancement suggestions page](https://github.com/adammcarthur/jtask/issues?labels=enhancement) to see what still needs to be done.

 \- Adam